benchristel/refactoring-workshop/cli-client/README.md

   the old API?
 - What are the security risks to logging?
 How could you
 - mitigate them?
-- How easy is it for developers to test code that calls your library?
+- How easy is it for app developers to test code that calls your library?
 - Did you add conditional statements to your code when implementing this story?
 If so, can you refactor to make them unnecessary?